sporeprotocol/spore-sdk/docs/recipes/configure-spore-config.md

 - `ckbNodeUrl`: CKB RPC node's URL, will be used when creating lumos/rpc instances.
 Refer to: [@ckb-lumos/rpc](https://github.com/ckb-js/lumos/tree/develop/packages/rpc).
 - `ckbIndexerUrl`: CKB Indexer node's URL, will be used when creating lumos/ckb-indexer instances.
 Refer to: [@ckb-lumos/ckb-indexer](https://github.com/ckb-js/lumos/tree/develop/packages/ckb-indexer).
 - `maxTransactionSize`: Specify the maximum size (in bytes) of single transactions, will be used in variants of APIs to prevent constructing oversize transactions.
 - `scripts`: Define necessary script infos, etc. ScriptId, CellDep.
-For instance the spore-sdk will use the script infos of Spore and Cluster.
+For instance, the Spore SDK will use the script infos of Spore and Cluster.
-- `extensions`: Define what SporeExtension(s) to be used in the spore-sdk.
+- `extensions`: Define what SporeExtension(s) to be used in the Spore SDK.
 Note: this part is WIP (working in progress).

 ## Common usages

 ### Use the predefined configs

-When using the spore-sdk, developers might want to specify a SporeConfig in order to make actions on a target environment.
-The spore-sdk provides a `predefinedSporeConfigs` with mainnet/testnet predefined configurations for developers to switch to these environments faster, which contains:
+When using the Spore SDK, developers might want to specify a SporeConfig to make actions on a target environment.
+The Spore SDK provides a `predefinedSporeConfigs` with mainnet/testnet predefined configurations for developers to switch to these environments faster, which contains:

 - `Aggron4`: A SporeConfig object containing Spore Protocol infos on CKB Testnet (Aggron4).
 - `Lina (Not presented yet)`: A SporeConfig object containing Spore Protocol infos on CKB Mainnet (Lina).
 Note the Spore Protocol is not on mainnet yet, therefore the option is only a placeholder, we'll update it as soon as the Spore Protocol goes on mainnet.

-The spore-sdk uses `predefinedSporeConfigs.Aggron4` as the default config.
+The Spore SDK uses `predefinedSporeConfigs.Aggron4` as the default config.
 But for example, if you want to create a spore on mainnet instead of testnet, specify it like this:

 ```typescript